The Blurred Line Between Grief and Depression

 - You think about death and dying, and these thoughts are not solely focused on the deceased or “joining” the deceased.
 That is, you think about ending your own life because you feel undeserving of life or worthless, or you feel unable to cope with the pain of depression.

 Losing someone or something that was very important to you is tremendously difficult.
-If you find that you are struggling to cope, therapists at Great Lakes Psychology Group can help.
+If you find that you are struggling to cope, therapists from the Great Lakes Psychology Group network can help.
 Make an appointment today at one of our convenient locations in the Metro Detroit area and continue your journey of healing with the guidance of a skilled therapist.